 Community Borrowers, Boston Library Consortium Card holders

-Return books to the Circulation Desk.
-Return recalled items, directly to the Circulation Desk attendant.
-When the library is closed, books may be placed into the depository slots outside of the library entrance.
+Return books to the Library Services Desk.
+Return recalled items, directly to the desk attendant.
+When the library is closed, books may be placed into the depository slots (book drop) outside of the library entrance.
 Receipts for returned items are available upon request.

 Requesting Online Renewals:

 The new due date will appear in the right column of the page under Renewal Status.